agmath/AppliedStatsInteractive/README.md

 You can install this package by running the following command in R (which requires the `devtools` package as a prereqisite): `remotes::install_github("agmath/AppliedStatsInteractive")`

-Once the package has been installed you can run the individual notebooks using commands of the following structure: `learnr::run_tutorial(NOTEBOOK_NAME, package = "AppliedStatsInteractive")`
+Once the package has been installed you can run the individual notebooks by navigating to the `Tutorials` tab in RStudio's top-right pane.
+You'll just need to click the *Start Tutorial?* button to render and work through the corresponding interactive notebook.
+If you prefer to work from a web browser, you can access the tutorials using commands of the following structure: `learnr::run_tutorial(NOTEBOOK_NAME, package = "AppliedStatsInteractive")`

 The available notebooks are as follows:
 + 0_StartHere